ai-on-gke/website/site/content/docs/tutorials/finetuning-gemma-3-1b-it-on-l4/index.md

     gcloud builds submit .
     ```

-## Run Finetune Job on GKE
+## Run Fine-tuning Job on GKE

 1. Open the `finetune.yaml` manifest.
 2. Edit the `<IMAGE_URL>` name with the container image built with Cloud Build and `NEW_MODEL` environment variable value.
 This `NEW_MODEL` will be the name of the model you would save as a public model in your Hugging Face account.
-3. Run the following command to create the finetune job:
+3. Run the following command to create the fine-tuning job:

     ```sh
     kubectl apply -f finetune.yaml